reinventingthewheel/reinventingthewheel.github.com/index.markdown

 to the next.
 A secondary, but important goal, is also to learn a lot along the way.

 ## Projects

 ### [Brainfuck](http://github.com/reinventingthewheel/brainfuck)

-An optimized brainfuck intepreter that will be used to run our brainfuck programs.
+An optimized brainfuck intepreter written in C++ that will be used to run our brainfuck programs.

 ### [Micro Assembler](http://github.com/reinventingthewheel/micro-assembler)

 An assembler built for assembling programs from a very limited assembly language (almost machine code) to brainfuck "bytecode".

 ### [Assembler](http://github.com/reinventingthewheel/assembler)

 This is the second step in abtraction from the brainfuck machine.
 It's a assembly to micro-assembly compiler.